majavignjevic/SofascoreAcademy2023/README.md

-# SofascoreAcademy2023
+# SofascoreAcademy2023 2nd Homework
-My homework repository for the Sofascore Frontend Academy 2023
+My repo for the 2nd homework.
+A bit of a struggle to get a hang of Github but I think I got it!